+We usually try and steer clear of checklists and counting things off, but statistics can be interesting, and often quite handy!
 We will be updating this page as needed.
 If there is something you think we should add, please make a suggestion with a comment below.

 2011-12 Trip Final Stats

 Days on the Road – 303 (End of trip March 9th 2012)